KasperKnop/XRD/03 VR Development/README.md

 ### Project Setup

-1. Start a new Unity Project using the **VR** core template.
+1. Start a new Unity Project using the **VR** core template (Unity 6 is recommended for the newest template).
 2. In the menu, go to **File** > **Build Settings**.
 3. Under **Platform**, select **Android**.
 4. Set Texture Compression to ASTC.
 5. Click **Switch Platform**.
-6. If you are using the older 3.1 VR template: Go to **Edit** > **Project Settings** > **XR Plugin Management**.
-    1. Make sure that **OpenXR** is enabled in both the desktop and Android tab. (desktop is required if you want to use Quest Link for faster development)
-    2. **OpenXR** > Add Meta Quest Touch Pro as an Interaction Profile & Enable Meta Quest Support
-7. Run the project in the editor with a Quest connected using either Oculus Link or Oculus Air Link, or build directly to the Quest to to verify that everything is set up correctly.
+6. Run the project in the editor with a Quest connected using either Oculus Link or Oculus Air Link, or build directly to the Quest to to verify that everything is set up correctly.

+N.B.: If you cannot enable USB debugging for pushing the apk to the Quest, make sure that the headset have developer mode enabled.
+You can check this on the lab phone that controls the light.
+Open Meta Horizon, find the device, go to headset settings and check that the developer options are enabled.
+Retoggling the option and restarting the headset to make sure that it is registered.

 For more information on the VR template, check out the [quick start guide](https://docs.unity3d.com/Packages/com.unity.template.vr@9.0/manual/index.html).
-It is worth mentioning, that the new 6.0.2 template takes advantage of the Universal Render Pipeline.
+It is worth mentioning, that the template takes advantage of the Universal Render Pipeline.

 ### XR Interaction Toolkit